alexdrone/Render/docs/components_lifecycle.md

 ```

-### Instanting a component
+### Instantiating a component

 Components in **Render** are always instantiated from a `UIContext`, and this is generally owned by a ViewController.

 When a component is *stateless*, you can instantiate a component instance by calling `transientComponent(_:props:parent)` in `UIContext`.
-Components are lightweight objects and the cost of instanting one is totally neglectable.
+Components are lightweight objects and the cost of instantiate one is totally neglectable.

 ```swift
 let component = context.transientComponent(MyStatelessComponent.self, props: MyProps(), parent: nil)